 Following the dissolution of the Soviet Union, Ukraine has emerged as a competitive football nation in its own right.
 However, even before the dismantling of the old USSR at the start of the 1990s, Ukrainian football had produced outstanding players, performances and administrators.
-In this context, the country and its football enthusiasts can view the future with hope and confidence.
+In this context, and in the wake of a successful UEFA EURO 2012 which Ukraine co-hosted with Poland, the country and its football enthusiasts can view the future with hope and confidence.

 The Football Federation of Ukraine (FFU) was set up as a self-sufficient legal entity on 6 March 1991.
 Until then, Ukraine had been part of the USSR Football Federation with its clubs contesting the Soviet championship; they only withdrew after the nation gained independence in December 1991.
 The first FFU leaders were president Viktor Bannikov and general secretary Anatoliy Bidenko, both of whom were influential figures in Ukraine's integration into UEFA and FIFA in the summer of 1992.

 Between February and June that same year, the FFU ran its first league championship for non-amateur teams and staged the inaugural edition of the Ukrainian Cup.
 The honour of becoming Ukraine's first domestic champions went to SC Tavriya Simferopol from the Crimea, while FC Chornomorets Odesa claimed the cup in 1992.